 scenery for the genesis of the ricercare: Galileo or Michelangelo

-to one of their offspring: “Today let’s compose a ricercare on this old
+to one of their offspring: “Today let’s compose a ricercare on your grandfather's

 in the old polyphonic style, for a start take a look at this bunch

 ||The changing nature is

 underlined by free counterpoint and the lack